A workout shoe is a type of footwear that is engineered to accommodate a wide range of training activities.

 Workout shoes are also meant to keep you steady while lifting weights.
 They feature a sturdier midsole to prevent the unwanted wobbling of the foot when pushing heavy weight up.
 Not only it is uncomfortable to lift in cushioned running shoes, but it can also result in all sorts of injuries.

 Wearing improper shoes for training may have adverse effects.
 Running shoes only support forward movements, so if you use them for activities that require lateral support, you are at risk of ankle sprains.
 Their soft cushioning makes landing during plyometric workouts a challenging feat, increasing the possibility of ankle or knee injuries.
 The slender design of the running-specific underfoot platform is also the reason why it is inappropriate for weightlifting.

 Conversely, workout shoes make for unsuitable apparel for long periods of running.
-They don’t have the necessary cushioning and heel drop to protect the foot from impact and to maintain a proper running form, putting you at risk of stress fractures and plantar fasciitis.
+They don’t have the necessary cushioning and drop to protect the heel from impact and to maintain a proper running form, putting you at risk of stress fractures and plantar fasciitis.